 July 18View More

-Twenty of the area’s top restaurants and food trucks compete for the title of Top Grill Master during the Third Annual Dog Days of Summer Cook-Off.
+Some of the area’s top restaurants and food trucks compete for the title of Top Grill Master during the Dog Days of Summer Cook-Off.
 And the medium of choice: hot dogs.

 Explore Brewerytown and Girard Ave. for a steal